inspiredclick/AlphaSign32/README.md

 ## License

-Converted from Python alphasign library.
+Converted from (Python alphasign library)[https://github.com/msparks/alphasign].
 See original project for license details.

 ## Credits

 Based on the Python alphasign library for controlling Alpha LED signs.
-Converted to C++ for ESP32 by Andrew at Inspired Click.
+Converted to C++ for ESP32.

 ## Support